na-na-hi/renget/archive/SillyNAIGuide.md

 	- Edited FAQ to be more readable and clearer about model limitations.
 	- Added Tesseract to Configs and other config WIPS.
 	- Working on style and genre guide.
-	- Cleared up Instruct section with more clear example.
+	- Cleared up Instruct section with a more clear example.
+	- Fixed some typos.
 ***
 **Table of Contents**
 [TOC2]